xitiomet/jaxt/README.md

 * "destination" - destination callsign of packet with SSID specified as -1
 * "timestamp" - timestamp at which JAXT received the packet
 * "payload" - body of the packet as a string
-* "control" - control field as an unsigned integer.
+* "control" - control field as an array of control states.
+UI, SABM, DISC, I ...
+C, R ...
+P, F ...
+R0, S0
 * "protocol" - protocol field as an unsigned integer
 * "direction" - "rx" or "tx" did jaxt receive or transmit this packet
 * "path" - callsign path for digipeters.